Rachel Félix: Biography

 Rachel Félix was born as Elisa-Rachel Félix on 28 February 1821, in room 13 of the Hotel Sonne in Mumpf, Fricktal, Aargau, to a family of Swiss Jewish background.
 Her father, Jacob Jacques Félix, was a peddler, and her mother, Esther Thérèse Hayer, was a Bohemian dealer in second-hand clothes.
 She had four sisters (Sophie-Sarah, Rébecca, Mélanie-Dinah, and Adélaïde "Lia") and one brother, Raphaël.

 As a child, Félix earned money singing and reciting in the streets.
 She arrived in Paris in 1830 intending to become an actress.
 She took elocution and singing lessons, eventually studying under the instruction of the musician Alexandre-Étienne Choron and Saint-Aulaire.
 She took dramatic arts classes and debuted in La Vendéenne in January 1837, at the Théâtre du Gymnase.
 Delestre-Poirson, the director, gave her the stage name Rachel, which she chose to retain in her private life as well.

 Rachel was described as a very serious and committed student.
 She was admired for her intelligence, work ethic, diction, and ability to act.
 Auditioning in March 1838, she starred in Pierre Corneille's Horace at the Théâtre-Français at the age of 17.

 During this time, she began a liaison with Louis Véron, the former director of the Paris Opera, which became the subject of much gossip.
 During this time, from 1838 to 1842, she lived in a third-floor apartment in Paris's Galerie Véro-Dodat.

 Her fame spread throughout Europe after success in London in 1841, and she was often associated with the works of Racine, Voltaire, and Corneille.
 She toured Brussels, Berlin, and St. Petersburg.

-Although French classical tragedy was no longer popular at the time Rachel entered the stage of Comédie-Française, she remained true to her classical roots, arousing audiences with a craving for the tragic style of writers like Corneille, Racine and Molière.
+Although French classical tragedy was no longer popular at the time Rachel entered the stage of the Comédie-Française, she remained true to her classical roots, arousing in audiences a craving for the tragic style of writers like Corneille, Racine and Molière.

 She created the title role in Eugène Scribe's Adrienne Lecouvreur.
 Her acting style was characterized by clear diction and economy of gesture; she evoked a high demand for classical tragedy to remain on the stage.
 This represented a major change from the exaggerated style of those days, as society was beginning to demand the highly emotional, realistic, instinctual acting styles of the Romantics.
 Félix completely rejected the Romantic Drama movement happening in nineteenth-century France.
 She was best known for her portrayal of the title role in Phèdre.